pragmaticAweds/pragmatic-aweds-prembly-sdk/README.md

 //creating an instance
 const premblyVerifier = new PremblyVerificationService(config);

-//you can access all prembly verification service here with their method aside data-verification which has its own instance.
+//you can access all prembly verification service here with their method aside data-verification and radar which has its own instance.

 premblyVerifier.scope.method.then((res) => console.log(res));